julienhamonic/julienhamonic.github.io/_posts/2016-4-16-the-human-venture-capital.md

 How do we do that at Descartes Search LLC?

-We partner with our clients, as if we were a VC, but instead of money we provide very Human Capital for their entrepreneurial ventures or projects:
+We partner with our clients, as if we were a VC, but instead of money we provide Human Capital for their entrepreneurial ventures or projects:

 + we have a very close relationship with our clients, so that we shall consult as _HR in interim_ and _PR in interim_ for them.